codecontemplator/articles/typesafe-finite-state-machines/readme.md

 fsm state _ = return state -- catch all fallback
 ```

 Easy to understand and quick to implement.
-Note that the monad m in the code above is some kind of effect monad, such as the IO monad that allows us to express side actions.
+Note that the monad *m* in the code above is some kind of effect monad, such as the IO monad that allows us to express actions as side effects.
 However, illegal state transitions are still not caught at compile time.

 In the second post Oskar takes a more advanced approach.
 The article involves some other techniques but the core idea is that, since our states are different we should use different types to model them so that the compiler is also aware of the different kinds of states.
 A simplified version is shown below.